-The Andrews University Symphony Orchestra is an advanced university orchestra half comprised of students majoring in music, as well as students with other majors, alumni, and additional members of our local community.
+The Andrews University Symphony Orchestra is an advanced symphonic orchestra half comprised of students majoring in music, as well as students with other majors, alumni, and additional members of our local community.
 Therefore, all musicians in and around Andrews University are encouraged to audition for membership in the AUSO.
-More information can be found below and also on the Auditions webpage, and you can also contact the orchestra's conductor, Dr. Chris Wild, at firstname.lastname@example.org
+Our musicians encompass all of the string, woodwind, brass, and percussion instruments found in a professional symphony orchestra.
+More information can be found below and also on the Auditions webpage, and you can also contact the orchestra's conductor, Dr. Marc Elysee.

-In addition to their current series at the Howard Performance Arts Center, the AU Symphony Orchestra travels within the Great Lakes region as well as internationally.
+In addition to performing at the Howard Performance Arts Center each month, the AUSO has traveled within the Great Lakes region as well as internationally.
 Since 2006 the orchestra has performed in Hungary, Italy, Austria, Germany, France, Philippines and Costa Rica.

 Recent Orchestra Tours